Francine Lacqua

-Francine Lacqua (born 15 December 1978) is an Italian journalist, television anchor and editor-at-large for Bloomberg Television.
-She is fluent in English, Italian and French.
+Francine Lacqua (born 15 December 1978) is a British-Italian journalist, television anchor and editor-at-large for Bloomberg Television.
+She anchors "The Pulse with Francine Lacqua" every weekday from 0900-1000, and features program "Leaders with Lacqua" where she interviews top leaders in business, politics and finance.
+Lacqua is fluent in English, Italian and French.

 Early life

-Lacqua was born in Italy, of Italian parents.
-While she was growing-up, her father, Pier Antonio Lacqua, a journalist working for the Italian news agency, Ansa, was posted in Russia, the United States and the United Kingdom.
+Lacqua was born in Italy of Italian parents.
+She is based in London and often travels internationally for interviews with high-profile guests and notable business and political forums.
+While she was growing-up, her father was posted in Russia, the United States, and the United Kingdom.
 He covered the Cold War and was a political expert.
 As a result, she lived in Moscow from the age of 1 until the age of 6, in Washington, D.C., from the age of 6 to 15 and thereafter in London until she went to Paris for her studies in 1998.

 Education

-While living in Washington, she attended the Lycee Rochambeau.
-She later joined the Lycée Français Charles de Gaulle in London where she completed her Baccalauréat.
-Following school, in 1996 she was accepted on the double-degree in English and French law at King's College London and Universite de Paris I, Pantheon-Sorbonne.
-She graduated in 2000 with an LLB in English law and Maitrise en droit.
+She was accepted on the double-degree in English and French law at King's College London and Universite de Paris I, Pantheon-Sorbonne.
+She graduated with an LLB in English law and Maitrise en droit.